 It also contains Camellia oleifera extract, which comes from a green tea plant.
-Green tea has been studied and is thought to have qualities that can protect your skin from sun damage.
+Green tea has been

 One downside: This isn’t the most budget-friendly cleanser on our list.
 While it’s a favorite of many estheticians and dermatologists, you can find dermatologist-recommended products for a lower price.

 Buy SkinMedica Facial Cleanser online or purchase it from a local dermatologist authorized to sell SkinMedica products.